hwipl/kernel-dev/patches/wireguard-libpcap-af-packet-send-packet/README.md

 > Libpcap does have a pcap\_set\_protocol function, but it is fairly
 > recent, so few processes will likely be using it.
 And again it is
 > still not ideal if a socket is opened only for transmit.

+Jason's patch series was accepted and merged into the `net` tree on 30 June 2020.